jhonatsz/slideshare/README.md

-# slideshare
+# Slideshare

-slides-decks of my talks from various campus and codecamps
+Decided to put my decks of talks so people can use it as source of learning and guide